truecms/design-system-components/docs/publishing.md

 - Executes `pnpm run build:site-dist` to ensure documentation assets still build
 - Audits production dependencies and fails on any vulnerability
 - Publishes via Changesets with provenance metadata when the npm token is present
+- Uploads the dry-run summary (`changesets-summary.json`) and packed tarball manifest (`pack-summary.json`) when exercising the install check pipeline

+## Dry Run Release Validation

+Every pull request also triggers the **Dry run release validation** job inside `install-check.yml`.
+This job:

+- Rebuilds packages, reruns the full test suite, and rebuilds the documentation bundle on Node 22.
+- Executes `pnpm run release -- --dry-run` to confirm Changesets can publish without contacting npm.
+- Packs every workspace tarball, installs them in a disposable workspace, and records the results in `dist/tarballs/pack-summary.json`.
+- Persists `changesets-summary.json` (the raw release plan) and `dist/tarballs/pack-summary.json` as workflow artifacts for auditing.

+Download those artifacts from the workflow run to confirm the release plan before tagging.

 ## Manual Publish (Fallback)